Understanding the Crude Oil Market

 Brent Crude's price is the benchmark for African, European, and Middle Eastern crude oil.
 The pricing mechanism for Brent dictates the value of roughly two-thirds of the world's crude oil production.

 Oil contains sulfur, and the percentage of sulfur in crude oil dictates the amount of processing needed to refine the oil into energy products.
 "Sweet crude" is a term that refers to crude oil that has less than 1% sulfur.

 The sulfur content of both Brent and WTI is well under 1%, making them both “sweet.”
 They are also less dense (“lighter”) than many of the crude oils extracted elsewhere.
 Both of these characteristics make them easier to refine and more attractive to petroleum product producers.

 WTI is the benchmark crude for North America.

 The NYMEX (New York Mercantile Exchange) division of the CME (Chicago Mercantile Exchange) lists futures contracts of WTI crude oil.
 Delivery for WTI crude futures occurs in Cushing, Oklahoma.

 Brent crude oil futures trade on the Intercontinental Exchange (ICE).
 Since Brent crude is traded internationally, the delivery locations will vary by country.

 Since both types of oil are used as benchmarks, different countries will use them in different manners.
 Asian countries tend to use a mixture of Brent and WTI benchmark prices to value their crude oil.

-Not only do Brent and WTI crude have different properties, which result in a price differential called a quality spread, they are also located in different parts of the world (Brent in Europe and WTI in North America).
+Brent and WTI crude have different properties, which result in a price differential called a quality spread.
+They are also located in different parts of the world (Brent in Europe and WTI in North America).
 This is referred to as a location spread.